 We recognise that pupils benefit from feedback for their homework.
-Homework will be acknowledged: this may be informal and / or general verbal feedback to individuals, groups or classes.

-Teachers will check that English and Maths homework in Years 5 and 6 (which may be online) has been completed and there may be general feedback to the class or oral feedback to individuals or groups.
+Written homework will be acknowledged: this may be informal and / or general verbal feedback to individuals, groups or classes.
+For the English and Maths homework set in Years 5 and 6, teachers will check that homework has been completed and the homework will be marked.
+There may be general feedback to the class or oral feedback to individuals or groups.
 If a child has had difficulties with the homework set, they will be supported with this.